 We'll struggle, and work, and sweat, and cry to create good art.

-And, when it's all said and done, we'll still be around to see our grandkids grow-up.
+And, when it's all said and done, we'll still be around to see our grandkids grow up.

 With all my heart, I promise you: there are better things than being born a genius writer.